zayo/steam-thresher/README.md

 ```

 >`NavHostFragment` also provides implementation of `FragmentNavigator` that consolidates both ways
 > of UI navigation to one component.
+So it has both `navigate` and `finishFragment`.

 ### Map usage
 This isn't implemented, but the map is meant to be hosted in `NavHostFragment` and all the